-Since 1965, TCC has served more than 500,000 students.
+TCC is the community's college.
 We are thrilled you are part of our TCC family.
 We recognize this is an important investment of your time and resources, and we pledge that TCC will make this a fulfilling and meaningful experience.
-We will prepare you for the future.

 Thank you for joining our community!

 Ivan L. Harrell, II, Ph.D.
 President, Tacoma Community College